diskoverdata/diskover-community/README.md

 $ python /path/to/diskover.py
 ```

 **Defaults for crawl with no flags is to index from . (current directory) and files >0 Bytes and 0 days modified time.
-Empty files are skipped.
+Empty files and directores are skipped (unless you use -s 0 and -e flags).
 Use -h to see cli options.**

 A successfull crawl should look like this: